ivtkac/quartz/content/Conditionals in English.md

 > - If + [[Present Simple]], ... present simple

 > [!question] When
-> - Used when the result will always happen
+> - Describes what happens in general or when the result will always happen

 > [!warning] The **if** can usually replaced by **when** without changing the meaning.

 > [!example] Examples
 > - If you mix hydrogen and oxygen, you get water.
-> - I get
+> - I get grumpy If I'm hungry
-> If you feel tired you fall asleep.

 ## The first conditional

 > [!example] Form
 > If + [[Present Simple]], ... will + infinitive

+> [!question] When?
+> - Describes

+> [!example] Examples
+> - used in the continuous it means 'behaving' or 'acting'

 ## The second conditional